jisaac2021/user-management-jisaac2021/README.md

 Only for a logged in user, this function should prompt the user with a warning and then delete their data from the file containing all user data.

-## Extra Challenges
-The following suggestions are extra challenges to make your program more sophisticated.

-#### Password Reset
-Implement password reset functionality so that if a user forgets their password, their account can be recovered.

-#### Profile Data
-Include extra user data, beyond a username and password, in the registration process.
-Then make a simple profile page for displaying that info.

-#### Data Storage
-Instead of storing a plain text file, use a json file, or use a database such as sqlite or MongoDB.

 ## Code
 Code snippets and hints that might be useful